 October 2012: Amy and Tina's friendship is so widely known and beloved that it's auctioned off for charity for an evening.
 They raise $72,000 and weep "while watching Katy Perry perform."

-January 2013: Amy and Tina host the Golden Globes.
+January 2014: Amy and Tina host the Golden Globes again.
 Our love for them and their love for each other hits a new peak.

 The sign of their ultimate friendship?
 They even wear the same shoes.